MouS0926/ARTHUB/README.md

 - User Registration and Login
 - Image Browsing
 - Search by Title
-- User can Post their own Post, Order Placing
+- User can Post their own Post, Manage Post
 - Pagination in Post Section
+- Sort Posts By Rating and Filter By Category